 windings and earth potential secondary windings.
 The filtering of

 set up to give a damped LF pole.
-Many tests were done
+Many tests were done to ensure

-continual mains voltage level changes and LF switching noise caused by other users
+level changes and LF switching noise caused by other users

 extremely good.
-Despite so little global NFB these amps were the quietest tube
+Despite so little global NFB these amps were the

-This shows the three simple heater dc supplies used for ALL
+Sheet 3 shows the three simple heater dc supplies used for ALL

 The L3, L4 chokes used in the choke input dc supplies for the 845